-An investigation of the emerging principles of industrial quality and its implementation.
-This course focuses on the quality function, its implementation, cost and management in manufacturing service industries.
-It provides students with a set of quality concepts and tools, and the knowledge required for their application in quality planning, quality improvement, and quality control.
+Investigation of emerging principles of industrial quality and its implementation.
+Emphasis on the quality function, implementation, cost, and management in construction, manufacturing, and service industries.
+The course provides students with a set of quality concepts, tools, and knowledge required for their application in quality planning, quality improvement, and quality control.

-CTST 515 QUANTITATIVE METHODS - 3 semester hours
+CTST 515 QUANTITATIVE METHODS & ANALYSIS - 3 semester hours

-Statistical analysis of data for professional applications and/or research with emphasis on quantitative methodologies.
-Emphasis on populations, sample selection, descriptive and inferential statistics, significance, Chi Square, Correlation, ANOVA; simple regression and concepts of reliability, validity and levels of measurement.
+The statistical analysis of data for professional applications and/or research with emphasis on quantitative methodologies.
+Populations, sample selection, descriptive and inferential statistics, significance, correlation, Chi Square, and ANOVA.
+Regression and concepts of reliability, validity, and levels of measurement.